 To the back of Hamps Barn is a delightful private garden with plenty of outdoor seating, a BBQ and a pretty little woodland dell, perfect for summer BBQ’s, (and if that’s not enough we have 5 acres of fields for your use – although we leave the grass long in the summer to protect nesting wildlife).
 Of course, if you want to go a bit further, Hamps Barn leads onto many beautiful walks in the Peak District.

 The is free Wifi provided at Hamps Barn, but please note that due to our location in the countryside we are liable to our suppliers for full accessibility.

-We don't have one on site, but it is possible to rent one out from a third party supplier, such as a deluxe 8 seater for £210 that can be set up in the garden.
+We don't have one on site, but it is possible to rent one out from a third party supplier.
 Please note Party Houses charges £40 seperatly for any use of Hot Tubs on our site.